|Photo Credit: Galaxy Quest / Dreamworks Pictures|

 And there is also Alan Rickman as Alexander Dane.
 Similar to the "don't want to be recognized only as Luke/Spock' phases Mark Hammill and Leonard Nimoy went through, Dane is entirely over his involvement in the franchise.
 He can't stomach repeating catch-phrases and making appearances, yet for all the lamenting he does, it is uniquely a part of him; a role he can't even shake off when he's at home.
 Rickman delivers a wonderful performance, putting his underrated timing and humor to great use.

 For a movie that's seventeen years old, Galaxy Quest achieves an impressive feat by being highly aware of how geek culture supports, and nearly rescues, the cast from their own intergalactic demise.
 To great surprise, upon the film's initial release, it was a hit not only with Star Trek's Trekkies but even actors from the series like George Takei and Patrick Stewart.
 Even though the landscape of the genre and it's devotees has changed since 1999, the movie stays surprisingly relevant with age.

-Beaming up the power of sci-fi and it's earthling admirers, the movie was way ahead of its time.
-Galaxy Quest affectionately celebrates eccentricities within this ever-growing community: the conventions, the actors dealing with the pros and cons of a canceled franchise, its tropes, and the fans.
-The movie is a funny adventure that doesn't skewer anybody or point fingers.
-It doesn't cast the fans or genre out to be bad or weird: in fact, with comedy, action, and heartfelt respect, it teaches to never give up, never surrender your fandom.
+Beaming up the power of sci-fi and its earthling admirers, the movie was way ahead of its time.
+Galaxy Quest affectionately celebrates eccentricities within this ever-growing community: the conventions, actors dealing with the pros and cons of a canceled franchise, its tropes, and the fans.
+It doesn't skewer or point fingers, casting the genre or fans out to be bad or weird.
+In fact, with comedy, action, and heartfelt respect, it teaches to never give up, never surrender your fandom.